Scene Reports

 A whole mess of folks played this one.
 It was a ‘noise show’ but this was a nice venue!
 On top of a 8 floor building of (subsidized) studios and such.
 The speakers were huge.
 There was a large and a cute cozy makeout couch, a patio for smokers.
 The night started with Auguste Vickunaite who loong loopy fuzzed out tape loops.
 I was distracted during TRJJ or missed their set.
 Gajek played fuzzed out guitar.
 Inkasso and ML played a KILLER harsh beat Vatican Shadow type deelio and the audience was grooving hard.
 Smoke machines were pumpin all night and you could really get lost in the space and the sound.
 Nosedrip closed out and I believe played between acts.
 Overall the night rolled right along merrily and it was the nicest noise venue that still felt like a venue in a long time.
 Oh, and a plug for the insane speaker setup.
 Probably 20k Klipsch speaker setup in the space.
 How?

-🔗 Stroke of Midnight at Affair - 29.08.2025
+🔗 Stroke of Midnight @ Affair - 29.08.2025

 Bound performance in the gallery